frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 "For centuries," he says, "pilgrims with beads in hand would come from various walks of life---whole families and parishes---to learn from Mary the love of Christ" (John Paul II, *Address on the Recitation of the Rosary*, June 7, 1997).

-Lucia of Fatima liked to say that we are reminded of God by simply taking hold of the beads---another beautiful idea, that just by holding the beads in our hands we\'re reminded of God.
+Lucia of Fatima liked to say that we are reminded of God by simply taking hold of the beads---another beautiful idea, that just by holding the beads in our hands we're reminded of God.

 In moments of temptation, we can put our hand on our rosary beads in our pocket or in our handbag someplace.

-He says, "They chose in this way the best school, for in meditating on the mysteries of the Rosary, we see through her eyes the mysteries of the Lord\'s life, his Passion, Death, and Resurrection.
-We re-live them as she lived them in her Mother\'s heart.
+He says, "They chose in this way the best school, for in meditating on the mysteries of the Rosary, we see through her eyes the mysteries of the Lord's life, his Passion, Death, and Resurrection.
+We re-live them as she lived them in her Mother's heart.

 "When we say the Rosary, we speak to Mary.
 We confidently entrust to her all our concerns and sorrows, our joys and hopes.

-"We ask her to help us to accept God\'s plans and to obtain from her Son the necessary grace to carry them out faithfully.
+"We ask her to help us to accept God's plans and to obtain from her Son the necessary grace to carry them out faithfully.

-"She---joyous, sorrowful, and glorious---always at her Son\'s side---is at the same time present in the midst of our everyday problems" (*Ibid*.).
+"She---joyous, sorrowful, and glorious---always at her Son's side---is at the same time present in the midst of our everyday problems" (*ibid*.).

 We turn to Mary, as we have to turn our gaze frequently.